VUEngine/VUEngine-Plugins/readme.md

 **Other**

 - SaveDataManager
-  `Manages persisting of user data in SRAM`
+  `Manages persistance of user data in SRAM`

 LICENSE